noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [...]

 I thought this might be the core of the story, but it wasn’t at all huh...
-H- Hmmm.
+H-Hmmm.
 I wonder what this feeling of disappointment upon hearing something unrelated...

 [Well, even if it was me, her big sister that’s saying this, my little sister